boundless-xyz/docs/README.md

 1. The release version is stored in `snippets/release-version.mdx`
 2. Documentation files use `{{RELEASE_TAG}}` placeholders in code blocks
 3. During the build process, these placeholders are replaced with the actual version
-4. GitHub Actions automatically monitor for new releases and alert if the docs are out of sync
+4. A GitHub Action checks for new releases and alerts if the docs are out of sync

 **Do NOT edit release tags directly in individual documentation files.** Always update `snippets/release-version.mdx` or use the auto-update script.